A General, a Scholar and a Eunuch: Fung & Wan family

 Jackie, Cat and Kei's widowed father.
 Yuk-fun's older brother.
 He is always bickering with his brother-in-law Wai-tai, as the two argue over who is the boss of the restaurant.
-He believes he is since his father in-law who founded the restaurant left it to his wife and then his deceased wife left it to Jackie.
+He believes he is the boss since his father in-law, who founded the restaurant, left it to his wife, and then his deceased wife left it to Jackie.
 He is also bitter over Chu Kwok-fung's success and fortune.